alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## 🛄 The Journey

+A convenient starting point is in Southern Spain, near Cádiz.
+The prevailing winds will usually help us get to the Canary Islands.
 Keep in mind that wind conditions change all the time;
 we are depicting the weather on a typical winter day, as cold helps us get denser air.

-We may as well start in Southern Spain, near Cádiz.
-The prevailing winds will usually help us get to the Canary Islands.

 ![The blue line shows the proposed flight path.](pics/avis-lxxx-cadiz-start.jpg "The map shows a blue line starting in Cádiz, and moving to the South-West until it reaches the Canary Islands.")